 NOTE: You may need to detach tether cord your clothes to check lights.
 In such a case, attach cord as soon as you get back at the controls of the snowmobile.

-- Check the engine cut-off switch (by pulling tether cord cap) and emergency engine stop switch operation. - 3.
-Release parking brake. - 4.
-Refer to the WARM UP section and follow instructions.
+2. Check the engine cut-off switch (by pulling tether cord cap) and emergency engine stop switch operation.

 Pre-Ride Check List